 Including the playoff game, Pittsburgh lost four of its last five meetings.
-Roethlisberger threw eight interceptions in those contests and hasn’t been nearly as efficient.
+Roethlisberger threw eight interceptions in those contests and hasn’t been nearly as efficient as usual.

 It would be incredibly tough to move off the two-time Super Bowl champion, but that’s where the front office might be at this point.

-The Steelers also have to make decisions about several other players, too.
+The Steelers also have to make decisions about several other players.
 Overall, 19 players are unrestricted free agents looking for a new contract.